CBB752Spring2017/final-project-2-1-team2-team-2-1-2/index.md

 With this diffusion operator, we then convert it into a potential using a -log transformation (2).
 Subsequently, the potentials are converted into potential distances.
 We have thus approximated diffusion distances between sequences extracted from the genome.
 These distances are embedded using multidimensional-scaling.
 This output is a graphical representation of the diffusion probability between the target sequence and all of the other off target sequences in the genome.

-Additional off target descriptors are produced using a feature-scaled potential distance matrix.
+Additional offtarget descriptors are produced using a feature-scaled potential distance matrix.
 The first vector of this matrix is the [0,1] scaled diffusion distance, which is mapped onto unit exponential and unit normal distributions to produce binding probabilities based on diffusion distance.
 These are output into a csv file, which is a universal format for exchanging table-based data.

 Because the initial filtering of this tool is blunt (Hamming distances), the candidate space can be quite large; this yields computationally intensive matrix operations as well as less meaningful output for the user (as probabilities become more equivalent after normalization due to many components in the vector).
 Thus, the software offers the ability to screen out the lowest probability offtargets to reduce this load.